Switch to ADA Accessible Theme

 For instance, envision a scenario where a judge grants sole legal and physical custody to one parent without visitation for the other.
 Even though the non-custodial parent seemingly has no rights to their child, this does not negate their responsibility to provide financial support.
 A parent can return to court to seek visitation or custody, but child support issues are separate altogether.

-California Child Support FAQs
+San Jose Child Support FAQs

 1. Is there a limit on the dollar amount of support that one party can be ordered to pay?